danielsan80/FlotBundle/README.md

 FlotBundle
 ==========

-The DanFlotBundle embed in Symfony 2 the Flot jQuery libraries
+The DanFlotBundle embed in Symfony 2 the Flot jQuery libraries.
+You can find here [Flot](http://code.google.com/p/flot/)

 Installation
 ------------

-Installation is a quick 8 step process:
+Installation is a quick 4 step process:

 1. Download DanFlotBundle
 2. Configure the Autoloader